DmitriiNazimov/vite-plugin-lazy-css-modules-inliner/README.md

 ## Diagnostics

 - Mixed static + dynamic imports of the same module can duplicate CSS by design.
-Prefer picking one strategy or accept the trade‑off (warning in build output).
+Prefer picking one strategy or accept the trade‑off.
 - Above‑the‑fold dynamic modules will inject CSS very early — consider static import instead.
+ - If virtual CSS appears in a shared parent chunk, consider `build.rollupOptions.output.manualChunks` to separate domains (dialogs, overlays, etc.).

 ## Examples